Why We Need to Know Cybernetics // Part I

 Amber Case

-Design advocate, speaker and author of Calm Technology.
+Design advocate, founder of the Calm Technology Institute, speaker and author of Calm Technology.
 Former Research Fellow at MIT Media Lab and Harvard BKC.